Oh Man-seok: From stage to screen

 Besides portraying Hedwig, 2005 was also significant in Oh's career because of his appearance in the critically acclaimed period drama Shin Don set in Goryeo.
 He had played minor roles in film and TV before, but the Buddhist monk Wonhyeon was his first major supporting role.
 (Oh later made a cameo in the 2010 Korean War drama Road No. 1 as a favor to Shin Don director Kim Jin-min.)

 In 2006, Oh achieved mainstream fame with the television series The Vineyard Man (also known as The Man of the Vineyard), in his first onscreen leading role as a country guy in charge of a vineyard, who gradually falls for a hapless city girl determined to work there in order to inherit it.
 The romantic comedy initially had low ratings, but it later surprisingly held its own against ratings juggernaut Jumong, unlike other Korean dramas in the same timeslot.
 Oh won Best New Actor and the Popularity Award at the 2006 KBS Drama Awards, and he and costar Yoon Eun-hye were voted as the Best Couple among the network's dramas.

-Later that year, Oh took on a very different role in Hyena, a risque cable drama about the love lives of a group of four male friends.
-Oh played a successful, urbane man with such high standards for "the perfect woman," that he's overly fastidious and critical to his dates.
+Later that year, Oh took on a very different role in Hyena, a cable drama about the love lives of a group of four male friends.
+Oh played a successful, urbane man with high standards for "the perfect woman," that he's overly fastidious and critical to his dates.

 In 2007, he was cast in his first big-screen leading role as a crime fiction novelist in the thriller Our Town.
 This was followed by the historical drama The King and I, which centered on the tragic love between King Seongjong, his royal concubine and a self-sacrificing eunuch (played by Oh, for which he won Best Actor in a Serial Drama at the SBS Drama Awards).

 From 2009 to 2010, Oh starred in the daily drama Jolly Widows, and he received another Best Actor award from the KBS Drama Awards.